explore

 Arc’teryx Hooded Down Jacket: A solid down jacket is one of the most useful pieces of gear or clothing that you could give someone.
 The weight to warmth ratio can’t be beat.
 Plus, they are just as useful wandering around town on chilly days as they are in the mountains.

-HMG Summit 30L Backpack: Hyperlight Mountain Gear makes some of the best ultralight packs around.
+HMG Backpack: Hyperlight Mountain Gear makes some of the best ultralight packs around.
 I love that the roll top allows you to adjust the volume of the pack to your needs.
-This unisex pack is a must for anyone on your list that is trying to lighten their load.
+This unisex day pack is a great hiking gift for anyone on your list that is trying to lighten their load.

 Carhartt Beanie: Okay, so it turns out that we don’t actually lose 40 percent of our body heat through our head.
 But that doesn’t mean a warm beanie doesn’t make for an awesome gift!
-So many colors – and great price.
+So many colors – and the great price is the best thing!
 Go wild.

 Darn Tough Wool Hiker Sock: Wool socks are clutch during the winter and out on the trail.
-They are warm, stay dry, and don’t smell.
+These tough socks are warm, stay dry, and don’t smell.
 Enough said.

-Hydro Flask 32oz Water Bottle: Stay hydrated and do your part to reduce plastic pollution with an insulated water bottle.
+Hydro Flask 32oz Water Bottle: Water bottles are an essential part of any outdoorsy person’s gear.
+Stay hydrated and do your part to reduce plastic pollution with a stainless steel insulated water bottle.

-NEMO Equipment Tensor Insulated Sleeping Pad: I’ve tried a quite a few sleeping pads over the years and this one is my favorite.
+NEMO Equipment Tensor Insulated Sleeping Pad: I’ve tried quite a few sleeping pads over the years and this one is my favorite.
 Ultra-light, rolls down to nothing, and comfortable enough for a side sleeper like myself.
+A sleeping pad is a great extra layer of insulation as well as a warm sleeping bag too.

 MSR PocketRocket: Because it’s a gadget, and it involves fire!
-But in all seriousness, this little stove is super handy, and it’s my go-to when I’m trying to go ultralight on my backpacking trips.
+But in all seriousness, this little stove is a great addition to camping trips, super handy and easy to use, and it’s my go-to when I’m trying to go ultralight on my backpacking trips.

 Click Image To Shop The Perfect Gift For Mountain Men